 4. Get More Magnesium

 High levels of magnesium have been associated with a 32% lower risk of diabetes.
-Including magnesium rich foods such as raw spinach, pumpkin seeds, avocados, dried figs, and raw cacao can help reduce your chances of impaired glucose tolerance and hyperinsulinemia that can lead to diabetes.
+Include magnesium-rich foods, but also consider their glycemic index.
+Good choices include raw spinach, pumpkin seeds, avocados, and raw cacao can help reduce your chances of impaired glucose tolerance and hyperinsulinemia that can lead to diabetes.

 5. Eat Less, More Often